-The unit examines internal and external factors that shape individual, group and organisational behaviours in healthcare.
-Using management theory, students will scrutinise how the operation of healthcare organisations is determined by stakeholder expectations.
-Students will investigate critical organisational issues including attitudes, satisfaction, motivation, leadership and power, transparency, culture and climate.
-Students will critically appraise how stakeholder expectations manifest into organisational behaviours, organisational performance and clinical outcomes.
-Students will have opportunities to hear from experts across Australia and participate in industry case studies and analysis.
+The unit examines internal and external factors that shape micro, mecro, maso and system behaviours in healthcare.
+Students will scrutinise how the operation of healthcare organisations is determined by stakeholder expectations.
+Critical organisational issues will be investigated including attitudes, satisfaction, motivation, teamwork leadership, power, culture and climate.
+Students will appraise how stakeholder expectations manifest into organisational behaviours, organisational performance and clinical outcomes.
+Students will have opportunities to hear from experts across Australia and participate in industry case studies and analysis

 |Unit name||Healthcare Organisational Behaviour|

 |Coordinator||Doctor Robyn Taylor|

 |Delivered By||University of Tasmania|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

 Unit census dates currently displaying for 2024 are indicative and subject to change.
 Finalised census dates for 2024 will be available from the 1st October 2023.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).